 Seasonal Immunizations

-The Health Center at Auraria holds Fall Immunization Clinics for Auraria campus constituents in Plaza Room 111.
-Any vaccine combination of COVID-19, Flu, and RSV (age 60 and over) are available, and you may receive all 3 at one time.
-The fall 2023 Immunization Clinic will be held from September 25 – November 17, 2023.
-The clinic will be open for walk-in appointments from 9:00am – 4:00pm, Monday -Thursday.
-Vaccines are available to only members of the Auraria campus community with a valid campus ID and will be provided at no cost to patients.
+The Health Center at Auraria holds Fall Immunization Clinics for Auraria campus constituents.
+Any vaccine combination of COVID-19 and Flu are available, and you may receive both at one time.
+The Fall 2024 Immunization Clinic will be held from October 1- November 20, 2024 on Tuesdays & Wednesdays in the Tivoli Garage Lounge | Tivoli 257 (unless otherwise advertised).
+The clinic will be open for walk-in appointments from 8:00am-4:30pm, with extended hours on November 12 and 13.
+Vaccines are only available to members of the Auraria campus community with a valid campus ID and will be provided at no cost to patients.
+If your schedule does not align with available Immunization Clinic days/times, you can call the Auraria Immunization office at 303-615-9997 to schedule an appointment.

 VACCINE AVAILABILITY:

-Pfizer COVID-19: Unavailable
+Pfizer COVID-19: Available

 Flu Vaccine: Available